Pchaewon/Anormaly-detection-AI-models/README.md

 ## 3. Models
 The four anomaly detection AI models can be run through __main.py__.
 ### 3-1.
 CNN
+CNN is the basic method used in anomaly detection tasks.
+It was simply implemented using a 3-layer convolution layer, max_pooling, and fc layer.
+ReLU was used as the activation function.
 ### 3-2.
 AutoEncoder

 ### 3-3.
 AnoGAN